6 tips for preparing for your next performance review

 3. Tailor your templates

 During the Great Resignation, employees may feel more disconnected than usual.
-Think about how you can leverage the performance review to realign expectations and remotivate your workforce.
+Think about leveraging the performance review to realign expectations and remotivate your workforce.

-Customize the language to your company.
-You may want to reinforce company values and behaviors, and focus on the human aspects of performance.
+- Customize the language for your company.
+You may want to reinforce company values and behaviors and focus on the human aspects of performance.

-Confirm your rating scales are right for your company.
+- Confirm your rating scales are right for your company.
 Rating scales on employee performance reviews often get a bad rap.
-They may be viewed as impersonal, inaccurate, and lacking in nuance when it comes to evaluating employee performance.
-Tailoring your rating scales can help personalize your company’s approach to reviews during this sensitive year.
+They may be viewed as impersonal, inaccurate, and lacking in nuance when evaluating employee performance.
+Tailoring your rating scales can help personalize your company’s review approach during this sensitive year.

 4. Reduce biases in the process